sara-nl/clouddocs/xrdp.markdown

 * Create a VM out of our Ubuntu 18 Desktop App.
 Then, log in via SSH into that VM:

+>**Note:**
+>
+>You will have to type in the user's password (by default, the same as the user name).
+Then type in a new password, repeat that when asked, and you are in a terminal on the remote VM.

 ```bash
 ssh -X ubuntu@145.100...
 ```

-You will have to type in the user's password (by default, the same as the user name).
-Then type in a new password, repeat that when asked, and you are in a terminal on the remote VM.

 * We will install a few packages now: